danfuzz/lactoserv/doc/configuration.md

   // ... more ...
 ```

-### servers
+### `endpoints`

-`servers` is a list of network endpoints to listen on, with each element naming
+`endpoints` is a list of network endpoints to listen on, with each element
-and configuring one of them.
+naming and configuring one of them.
 Each element has the following bindings:

 * `name` &mdash; The name of the server.
 This is just used for logging and
   related informational purposes.